okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 1. Define entitlement attributes.
 You can define one or more values that can then be assigned to the user.
 Each value must be unique:

    * Enter a **Display name** for the entitlement value.
 In this example flow, enter **Read**.
    * Enter a **Variable name** for the entitlement value.
 In this example flow, enter **Read**.
-This property is the name that appears in the attribute statement or ID token.
+This value is what appears in the attribute statement or ID token.
    * Optional.
 Enter a **Description** of the entitlement value.

 1. Click **+ Add value** and repeat the previous step for the **Write** and **Delete** attribute values for this example flow.